Generating Benchmarks for Factuality Evaluation of Language Models: Abstract

 \section{Abstract}

 Before deploying a language model (LM) within a given domain, it is important to measure its tendency to generate factually incorrect information in that domain.
-Existing factual generation evaluation methods focus on facts sampled from the LM itself, and thus do not control the set of evaluated facts and might under-represent rare and unlikely facts.
+Existing methods for factuality evaluation of LLM generation focus on facts sampled from the LM itself, and thus do not control the set of evaluated facts and might under-represent domain specific or rare facts.
 We propose FACTOR: Factual Assessment via Corpus TransfORmation, a scalable approach for evaluating LM factuality. \method automatically transforms a factual corpus of interest into a benchmark evaluating an LM's propensity to generate true facts from the corpus vs.\ similar but incorrect statements.
-We use our framework to create two benchmarks: \textit{Wiki-FACTOR} and \textit{News-FACTOR}.
-We show that: (i) our benchmark scores increase with model size and improve when the LM is augmented with retrieval; (ii) benchmark score correlates with perplexity, but the two metrics do not always agree on model ranking; and (iii) when perplexity and benchmark score disagree, the latter better reflects factuality in open-ended generation, as measured by human annotators.
-We make our data and code publicly available.\footnote{\url{https://github.com/AI21Labs/factor}}
+We use our framework to create three benchmarks: \textit{Wiki-FACTOR}, \textit{News-FACTOR} and \textit{Expert-FACTOR}.
+We show that: (i) our benchmark scores increase with model size and improve when the LM is augmented with retrieval; (ii) benchmark score and perplexity do not always agree on model ranking; (iii) when perplexity and benchmark score disagree, the latter better reflects factuality in open-ended generation, as measured by human annotators.
+We make our data and code publicly available\footnote{\url{https://github.com/AI21Labs/factor}}.